Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Transformer's Overview

-Perhaps the most interesting challenges are those involved with recovering from an invalid global state.
-First, by employing certain requirements imposed on $\Problem$ (see \Prop{}\ \ref{property:nodes:core-coverage} and \ref{property:edges:core-coverage}) and \Alg{} (see \Prop{}\ \ref{property:nodes:respectful-decisions} and \ref{property:edges:respectful-decisions}), we prove that starting from a certain (deterministic) time $t_{s} > t^{*}_{b}$, it is guaranteed that all configurations are strong, which means that resets no longer occur.
-From that time on, the task of converging to a valid global state reduces to the task of augmenting an (arbitrary) incomplete strong configuration into a complete one.
+When it comes to the synthesis of $\SelfStabAlg$ from the phase procedure $\PhaseProcedure_{\Alg}$ and the detection procedure $\Detect$, a major challenge is concerned with integrating the operation of the two procedures, ensuring that the execution does not get into ``vicious cycles'' of assigning output values to undecided output registers by the former procedure and then, resetting the same output registers by the latter one.
+To a large extent, this is where the eligibility criteria imposed on $\Problem$ come into play: As will be explained later, the eligibility criteria allow us to prove that starting from a certain (deterministic) ``fault recovery'' time $t^{r} = t^{*} + \chi$, where $\chi$ is a parameter of the eligibility criteria, it is guaranteed that all configurations are content, which means that resets of output registers no longer occur.
+From that time on, the task of converging to a valid global state reduces to the task of augmenting an (arbitrary) content configuration into a complete content configuration.

-To accomplish this task, we require that \Alg{} is a phase-based algorithm (see \Prop{}\ \ref{property:nodes:phase-based} and \ref{property:edges:phase-based}).
-One may hope that the robustness of phase-based algorithms alone ensures that repeated invocations of the the phase procedure \PhaseProcedure{} eventually ``takes care'' of all undecided nodes (resp., edges), leading to a complete (legal) configuration.
-Unfortunately, this (informal) argument hides a significant flaw: The correctness of the phase-based algorithm \Alg{} relies on the assumption that \PhaseProcedure{} runs at all nodes in synchrony so that step $j = 0, 1, \dots, \phi - 1$ of phase $i = 0, 1, \dots$ is executed by all nodes concurrently in round $t = i \phi + j$.
-To implement that, the nodes should maintain a \emph{modular clock} that keeps track of $j = t \bmod \phi$.
-While maintaining this modular clock in a fault free environment is a trivial task, the situation becomes trickier in the self-stabilizing setting: the adversary can modify the modular clocks, thus causing the corresponding nodes to execute their phases ``out of sync'' indefinitely.
+One may hope that the robustness of phase-based algorithms alone ensures that starting from time $t^{r}$, repeated invocations of $\PhaseProcedure_{\Alg}$ eventually ``take care'' of all undecided edges, leading to a complete (legal) configuration.
+Unfortunately, this (intuitive) argument hides a significant flaw: The correctness of the phase-based algorithm $\Alg$ requires that $\PhaseProcedure_{\Alg}$ runs at all nodes in synchrony so that step $j = 0, 1, \dots, \phi - 1$ of phase $i = 0, 1, \dots$ is executed by all nodes concurrently in round $t = i \phi + j$, where $\phi$ denotes the phase length of $\Alg$.
+To satisfy this requirement, the nodes should maintain a \emph{modular clock} that keeps track of $j = t \bmod \phi$.
+While maintaining such a modular clock in a fault free environment is a trivial task, the situation becomes trickier in the self-stabilizing realm as the adversary may manipulate the modular clocks, thus causing the corresponding nodes to execute their phases ``out of sync'' indefinitely.